 An Electronics Manufacturing Partner You Can Rely On

 At PRIDE Industries, our US-based, state-of-the-art facilities minimize your risk of supply chain disruption, optimize manufacturing and fulfillment processing, and provide flexible, on-demand inventory schedules.
-And our inclusive workforce—about 50 percent of our employees have a disclosed disability—means that working with us allows you to make a positive social impact with your business spend, while meeting consumer demand for products made in the USA.
+Partner with us to better manage the unpredictability of tariffs, component availability, and shipping costs—while meeting customer demand for products made in the USA.

 Sign up to Receive News